kcartlidge/ng/README.md

 ## How Near Gothic works

 - It uses the named environment variable (`-env`) to connect to the database
-  - It then scans the provided PostgreSQL schema (`-schema`)
+- It scans the provided PostgreSQL schema (`-schema`)
-- It generates code *nested within* the `-folder`
+- It generates code *in a subfolder* of your app
-  - The created nested subfolder is named according to`-repo`
-  - Generated code is within a module named as per `-module`
-  - If overwrite is specified (`-w`) it replaces any existing file(s)

 You get a folder structure with the following:

-- Well-commented code
+- Commented code
 - A set of entities, one per database table
   - SQL table comments implemented as Go comments
   - Generated property comments